frabjous/fregeifier/README.md

 When processing "fregeified" math, the former will be replaced by any TeX-specific `header-includes:` content, and the latter by the LaTeX code used in the math.

 Templates are fussy.
-There must be exactly one space between the `%` and the words in the template.
+There must be exactly one space between the “`%`” and the “`F`”.

-The file `default-template.tex` can be consulted for comparison, and/or directly copied and modified to suits one’s needs (e.g., specify different math fonts, etc.)
+The file `default-template.tex` can be consulted for comparison, and/or directly copied and modified to suits one’s needs (e.g., specify different math fonts, always load certain packages, etc.)

 ## Roadmap and TODO